Garrett Cooper Player Props: Marlins vs. Phillies

-Garrett Cooper -- batting .316 in his past 10 games -- will be in action for the Miami Marlins against the Philadelphia Phillies, with Ranger Suarez on the mound, on July 8 at 4:10 PM ET.
+On Sunday, Garrett Cooper (.568 slugging percentage in past 10 games, including three home runs) and the Miami Marlins face the Philadelphia Phillies, whose starting pitcher will be Aaron Nola.
+First pitch is at 1:40 PM ET.

-He racked up two hits (going 2-for-4 with a home run and an RBI) in his last game against the Phillies.
+In his most recent appearance, he racked up two hits (going 2-for-4) against the Phillies.

 Garrett Cooper Game Info & Props vs. the Phillies